enaaab460/car-cost-calculator/README.md

 The mode can read the listing's page for red flags, and color them red and scroll them into view.
 If it detects a 17 character string of letters and numbers, it will assume it is the VIN and provide shortcut to check it using the service chosen in the settings.

 If the website is not registered, it will be replaced by a `Red Flags` button that only checks for red flags.

+The default css selector of single mode is `body`, which works fine for the majority of websites.
+If you are getting a lot of false positives for red flags, you might choose a more specific css selector that contains both the essential listing details (year, odometer, price) and description (accidents, title, ...).
+If there is no single element that contains them both, you can use the css selectors of both elements joined by a comma (eg, cars.com single mode css selector does this: `.basics-content-wrapper,.listing-overview`).
+If the essential listing details are not in single (larger) element, the operation will fail.
+This might be finicky and you might end up using `body` in the end.

 ## Multiple mode (Alt-W)
 Should be used for the same car model, and if possible, include only the trims acceptable.
 Sorting then allows to ordering which listings should be looked at first.
 Even if the estimated price is wrong, the discounted amount relative to the age of the car would still be the same (if trims are accounted for before).
 If might be frustrating, since the most discounted cars are also the most likely to have a problem warranting a discount.
 Unfavorable listings can be blacklisted from the context menu (right click menu).